danomatika/ofxPd/README.markdown

 Adding Pure Data external libraries to ofxPd
 --------------------------------------------

 ofxPd only includes the standard set of Pure Data objects as found in the "Vanilla" version of PD.
-If you wish to include an external library from Pd-Extended, etc you need to include the source files in your project and call the library setup function after intiializing ofxPd in order to load the lib.
+If you wish to include an external library from Pd-Extended, etc you need to include the source files in your project and call the library setup function after initializing ofxPd in order to load the lib.

 ### Adding external source files